Does the father have to pay child support if not married? Or if he is unemployed?

 A child must be supported or maintained by:

-- parents, whether married, living together, separated, or divorced, including parents who have adopted the child
+- Parents, whether married, living together, separated, or divorced, including parents who have adopted the child

-- grandparents, whether or not the child’s parents were married to each other.
+- Grandparents, whether or not the child’s parents were married to each other.
 However, this varies from one case to another.

 The duty to support a family member is not limited to helping a child.
 Any family member, irrespective of age, can ask any family member to support or maintain the child, provided that the following two conditions are met:

-- the family member:
+- The family member:

 - who claims support is unable to keep oneself